 Project partners thank the Ministry and the Slovenian team, for being fantastic hosts, and facilitating such a fruitful meeting.

-An all-hands meeting will be held in Amsterdam, hosted by the National Institute for Public Health and the Environment.
-The aim will be to discuss the results from data collection in phase II, as well as fine-tune the strategy to develop the deliverables associated with phase III.
-Additionally, this will ensure alignment by all partners and allow for discussion of potential challenges with the validation of physical activity and sport monitoring tools so that the strategy can be adjusted accordingly.
-The methodology developed to support data validation will be also discussed as well as the specific strategy to develop the scientific publications previewed in the project.
+An all-hands meeting was held in Utrecht, Netherlands, hosted by the National Institute for Public Health and the Environment.
+The objective was to discuss the progress and preliminary results from the data collection in phase II of the project, as well as fine-tune the strategy to develop the deliverables associated with phase III.
+An important objective of the meeting was to ensure alignment by all partners as to upcoming steps, such as data handling and ownership and the development of scientific publications previewed in the project, as well as discuss potential challenges and doubts particularly among new partners.
+Other relevant discussions included the details of the strategy to develop the scientific publications previewed in the project.

 The final project meeting will be held in Lisbon, Portugal, hosted by the Portuguese Institute of Sport and Youth.
 In this meeting, partners will discuss project results and deliverables, participate in working group discussions, and plan future developments of EUPASMOS.
 Additionally, administrative tasks to support the elaboration of the final project reports will be a focus.
 Moreover, presentations will be delivered, regarding all publications, including the final version of the toolkit, as well as national and international scientific publications, resulting from the data collection and analysis of the results as previewed in the project outputs.
 Lastly, final adjustments in the dissemination strategy will be made.